 Reddam House is proud to have a strong forces link through their Army section of the Combined Cadet Force (CCF).
 The CCF is very popular and helps to develop Year 9 and 10 students by introducing them to a plethora of activities and skills which assist in the steps toward adult life.
 Students can take on various qualifications, with activities including leadership training, first aid and map reading to expedition training and survival skills.

 EXAM RESULTS AND MOVING ON

-Despite being a challenging year, 2020 saw students achieve the best GCSE and A level results in their history, leaving them very well prepared for their next steps.
-The vast majority of students go on to higher education, with recent destinations including Cambridge, UCL and Manchester.
-Over 60% of boarding students receive offers from Russell Group universities – a testament to their continuous hard work and ability.
+Despite being a challenging year, 2021 saw students achieve the best GCSE and A level results in the school's history, leaving them very well prepared for their next steps.
+The vast majority of students go on to higher education, with recent destinations including prestigious Russell Group Universities, including Oxford and Durham, plus numerous offers from European universities.

 - Preparatory School, Nursery & Pre-Prep School, Senior School

 Please login to view all listing details!